StorageCodeDave/Holiday_Entitlement_Corrections/Holiday Check for relationship tables.md

 	END	as [Errors],
 	case when ED.ContractedHoliday>0 then 'Contractual' Else 'Statutory' End as [Check],

- -- Now calculate our own amounts and have them in the temp table should it be decided they need to be updated in the same order as the database so can be compared.
-Here where I must us a calculation everytime rather than --using a function as can not alter the database permanantly
+/*Now calculate our own amounts and have them in the temp table should it be decided they need to be updated in the same order as the database so can be compared.
+Here where I must us a calculation everytime rather than --using a function as can not alter the database permanantly*/

  	case when EH.defaultent = 0 then EH.entamount else coalesce(ED.entamount,0)END +coalesce(ED.ContractedHoliday,0) as CalcAmount,
 	Eh.broughtfwd as [DB Brt fwd2],
 	[dbo].[fnEmployeeLSA](EH.empref,EH.sysyear,case when EH.HolGroupRef = -1 then 1 else EH.HolGroupRef end) as LSA,
 	coalesce(BankHolsWorked.CountDate,0) as [Calc Worked BH],